 Being just fair in deadline-driven workloads is not enough.
 The main goal of a resource allocator in such settings is to satisfy deadlines.
 To investigate this, we compute the Satisfied Deadline Ratio (SDR) as the fraction of the jobs that complete before their deadline over the total number of submitted jobs.
 Figures 2a and 2b show that fair-share allocators, fail to satisfy job deadlines as they lack deadline information and assign resources solely based on what they consider as "fair".
-In contrast, Justice builds a statistical model based on previous job executions and assigns to them the amount of resources they need to satisfy their deadlines "just-in-time".
-As a result, Justice is able to achieve 80% of optimal allocation.
-Note that even the oracle doesn't achieve a perfect SDR ratio, because, as previously mentioned, it does not have knowledge of the perfect global schedule.
-Therefore, it also has to drop jobs that cannot achieve their deadlines under the current cluster conditions.
+In contrast, Justice builds a statistical model based on previous job executions and assigns the amount of resources jobs need to satisfy their deadlines "just-in-time".
+As a result, Justice achieves 80% of optimal allocation.
+Note that even the oracle doesn't achieve a perfect SDR ratio, because it does not have knowledge of the perfect global schedule.
+Therefore, it also has to drop jobs that cannot achieve their deadlines.